engraving-challenges/estrella/README.md

 which some programs have difficulty with.
 So, it should be an excellent warm-up piece.

+#### Page layout details

+- paper size is 24x31 cm,
+- line-width is 20.5 cm, which gives ~17 mm margins (in the original the margins aren't symmetrical, but we don't have to replicate this - the important thing is to get the width of the systems the same),
+- staves are about 7 mm high (~20 pt).

+#### Specific challenges

+Please pay particular attention to these elements, and document in detail how you handled them:

+- inconventional voicing in m.34, right hand
+- invisible rests in lower voice of the left hand

+====

 You can find the score in the [estrella.png](estrella.png) file.

 **_Please make sure you read the [instructions](http://github.com/engraving-challenges/main/blob/master/README.md#instructions) before starting ANY work!_**